aldebaran/qibuild/doc/source/hacking/design/cmake/index.rst

-For instance, you may have a simple package ``foobar`` containing the result of the installation of the ``bar`` executable and the ``foo libaray``, requiring no toolchain file at all, or a complex package name ``geode-ctc`` containg some libs in  ``ctc/sysroot/usr/lib``, and a cross-compiler in ``ctc/cross``, and a toolchain file forcing the compiler to be ``ctc/cross/bin/gcc``, and setting CMAKE_FIND_ROOT_PATH to ``ctc/sysroot``.
+For instance, you may have a simple package ``foobar`` containing the result of the installation of the ``bar`` executable and the ``foo libaray``, requiring no toolchain file at all, or a complex package name ``geode-ctc`` containing some libs in  ``ctc/sysroot/usr/lib``, and a cross-compiler in ``ctc/cross``, and a toolchain file forcing the compiler to be ``ctc/cross/bin/gcc``, and setting CMAKE_FIND_ROOT_PATH to ``ctc/sysroot``.